 So Halloween was a while ago and I had planned to have these kitties on the blog before then.
 But the recipe wasn’t exactly right.
 But they’re here now.
-If you don’t have a mold, you could just cost them instead.
+If you don’t have a mould, you could just dip them instead.

 85 G MARZIPAN, 60% ALMONDS

 Preheat the oven to 200 degrees celsius.

 Roll out the marzipan on the kitchen table, dusted with a bit of icing sugar, to keep the marzipan from sticking.
 Roll it to a thickness of about 2-3 mm.

 Cut out the biscuits with a round cutter (diameter of 5 cm.)

 Place the pieces on a bakingtray with baking paper and bake them on the middle rack in the oven 3-5 min, until the edges are golden brown.

 Allow the biscuits to cool completely.

 Melt 2/3 of the chopped dark chocolate in a bowl over a simmering, not boiling, pan of water, the bowl must not touch the water.